 Are you making these 3 mistakes when planning your training?

-- Training the wrong types of training together
+2. Training the wrong types of sessions together

 Before I go into more detail on training types and how they affect each other, let me give you an overview of the typical number of different training sessions in a week for a Thai boxer.